Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 8. Rest Briefly & Serve

-Let the kielbasa rest for 1-2 minutes before serving.
-This short resting period allows juices to settle enhancing tenderness and flavor.
+Let the kielbasa rest for 1–2 minutes before serving.

 Mastering Your Air Fryer Kielbasa: Pro Tips & Troubleshooting